yuchen-osdu/crs-catalog/docs/tutorial/CRS_Catalog_Service.md

 # CRS Catalog helper service tutorial

-*The OSDU has two CRS helper services: "CRS Convert" and "CRS Catalog".
+*The OSDU has two CRS helper services: "CRS Conversion" and "CRS Catalog".
 This tutorial provides examples and background to help application developers accomplish typical tasks.*